Nimamoh/Kaleidoscope-WindowsIntegration/README.md

 Keyboard plugin which add capabilities to communicate with [Kaleidoscope Companion tool](https://github.com/Nimamoh/Kaleidoscope-WindowsIntegration-Client)

+## How to install
+This is a third party plugin, follow these [instructions](https://github.com/keyboardio/Kaleidoscope/wiki/Installing-Plugins#installing-third-party-plugins) from the official kaleidoscope documentation.

 ## Focus commands
 This plugin uses [Focus](https://github.com/keyboardio/Kaleidoscope/blob/master/doc/plugin/FocusSerial.md) extensively.
 It adds these commands: